JoshDoug/Notes/NIX/Vim/vim-basics.md

 * `operator count motion`
 * `count operator motion`

-These will have the same result be behave slightly differently, and can have subtle afteraffects relating to what is available in the copy buffer.
+These will have the same result be behave slightly differently, and can have subtle afteraffects relating to what is available in the copy buffer/register.

 * `d2w` - deletes two words
 * `2dd` - delete two lines, alternately `d2d` will also delete two lines, although only the second line will be 'yanked' and still be pasteable.